openmdx/openmdx-documentation/Sdk/Workshop.md

 attributes _createdAt_, _createdBy_, _modifiedAt_, _modifiedBy_ which should be
 available for all business objects.

-We recommend using _Eclipse UML2Tools_ in order to create the models.
+We recommend using _Eclipse Papyrus_ for model editing.
 The following modeling tools are currently supported:
-* EMF: _Eclipse UML2Tool_
+* EMF: _Eclipse Papyrus_
 * RSM: _IBM Rational Software Modeler_

 Put the model files in the model tool specific sub-directory and instruct the model mapper